asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 can be found [here](/2015/04/18/ping-pong-pair-programming.html).
 The talk, _The Ultimate Developer Collaboration Technique: Ping Pong Pair Programming_, describes issues with traditional pair programming, how Ping Pong Pair Programming addresses those issues, and a demo of Ping Pong Pair Programming.
-My friend and colleague [Nick Goede](http://nickgoede.com) gave the talk and demonstration with me.
+I am grateful that my longtime colleague and friend [Nick Goede](http://nickgoede.com) could join me for the talk and demonstration.

 Here are the slides from the talk, replacing the embedded coding videos with links to youtube videos.